 Monitoring and Controlling Operating Expenses.
 We continue to focus on managing operating expenses.
-Our ratio of non-interest expense to average assets was 1.52% for the fiscal year ended September 30, 2012 and 1.54% for the fiscal year ended September 30, 2011.
-As of September 30, 2012, our average assets per full-time employee and our average deposits per full-time employee were \$11.7 million and \$9.2 million, respectively.
-Based on industry statistics published by the Office of Comptroller of the Currency as of December 31, 2011, we believe that each of these measures compares favorably with the averages for our peer group.
-Our average deposits held at our branch offices (\$230.3 million per branch office as of September 30, 2012) contribute to our expense management efforts by limiting the overhead costs of serving our deposit customers.
+Our ratio of non-interest expense to average assets was 1.58% for the fiscal year ended September 30, 2013 and 1.52% for the fiscal year ended September 30, 2012.
+As of September 30, 2013, our average assets per full-time employee and our average deposits per full-time employee were \$11.4 million and \$8.6 million, respectively.
+We believe that each of these measures compares favorably with the averages for our peer group.
+Our average deposits held at our branch offices (\$222.7 million per branch office as of September 30, 2013) contribute to our expense management efforts by limiting the overhead costs of serving our deposit customers.
 We will continue our efforts to control operating expenses as we grow our business.

-While we devote a great deal of our attention to managing our operating expenses, certain costs are largely outside of our control.
-One expense that increased dramatically beginning in fiscal 2009 is our FDIC deposit insurance premiums and assessments.
 In November 2009, the FDIC amended its assessment regulations to require insured institutions to pay, on December 30, 2009, their estimated quarterly risk-based assessments for the fourth quarter of calendar 2009 and to also prepay their estimated risk-based assessments for all of the calendar years 2010, 2011 and 2012.
-Our required \$51.9 million prepayment was determined based upon our assessment rate in effect on September 30, 2009 and reflected a presumed 5% annualized growth factor applied to the institution's assessment base as well as an assumed assessment rate increase of three cents per \$100 of deposits effective January 1, 2011.
-In recognition of the industry's weakened condition and the significant losses experienced by the FDIC, the prepayment was intended to preclude additional special assessments for the foreseeable future; however, the prepayment does not preclude the FDIC from changing assessment rates or from revising the risk-based assessment system, pursuant to the existing notice and comment rulemaking framework.
+Our required prepayment was \$51.9 million.
+The remaining prepayment held by the FDIC was refunded in June, 2013.
 As more fully described in PART I Item 1.
-Business-SUPERVISION AND REGULATION Federal Banking Regulation-Insurance of Deposit Accounts the Dodd-Frank Act required the FDIC to revise its assessment system to base it on each institution's total assets less tangible capital instead of deposits.
-While the assessment base increased for all institutions, including the Association, changes pursuant to the Dodd-Frank requirement resulted in a 5% increase in the Association's assessment base which was more than offset by a 35% reduction in the Association's assessment rate during the quarter immediately prior to the change when compared to the quarter immediately following the change, which was effective April 1, 2011.
+Business-SUPERVISION AND REGULATION Federal Banking Regulation-Insurance of Deposit Accounts the DFA required the FDIC to revise its assessment system to base it on each institution's total assets less tangible capital instead of deposits.
+While the assessment base increased for all institutions, including the Association, changes pursuant to the DFA requirement resulted in a 5% increase in the Association's assessment base which was more than offset by a 35% reduction in the Association's assessment rate during the quarter immediately prior to the change when compared to the quarter immediately following the change, which was effective April 1, 2011.